ajjeon/bivex/README.md

 ## Usage

-use "-c" to indicate the initial chromtape file use "-r" to indicate the initial rules file
+use `-c` to indicate the initial chromtape file use `-r` to indicate the initial rules file use `-ncells` to indicate the number of cells use `-niters` to indicate the number of iterations

-Refer to resources/chromtape.csv and resources/rules.csv for the format
+Refer to `resources/chromtape.csv` and `resources/rules.csv` for the format

 For a quick look, `lein run -c resources/chromtape.csv -r resources/rules.csv`